microsoft/onnxruntime/docs/execution-providers/CUDA-ExecutionProvider.md

 Check [tuning performance for convolution heavy models](../performance/tune-performance.md#convolution-heavy-models-and-the-cuda-ep) for details on what this flag does.
 This flag is only supported from the V2 version of the provider options struct when used using the C API.
 The V2 provider options struct can be created using [this](https://onnxruntime.ai/docs/api/c/struct_ort_api.html#a0d29cbf555aa806c050748cf8d2dc172) and updated using [this](https://onnxruntime.ai/docs/api/c/struct_ort_api.html#a4710fc51f75a4b9a75bde20acbfa0783).
 Please take a look at the sample below for an example.

-Default value: 1, for versions later than 1.14
+Default value: 1, for versions 1.14 and later
                0, for previous versions

 ### cudnn_conv1d_pad_to_nc1d